Call 0191 511 6000

 Who is this course for?

-There may be an option to transfer to the MPharm programme but you will need to seek advice and guidance with student finance.
+There may be an option to transfer to the MPharm programme but you will need to seek advice and guidance from our Partnership Liaison team about the effects on student finance.

 What do you need to apply for the course?